Daniel Lentz

-Biography
+Life and career

-Lentz achieved notability as a musician while a student at St. Vincent College and at Brandeis University, when he was awarded a fellowship in composition at Tanglewood in the summer of 1966.
+Lentz was born in Latrobe, Pennsylvania on March 10, 1942.
+He achieved notability as a musician while a student at St. Vincent College and at Brandeis University, when he was awarded a fellowship in composition at Tanglewood in the summer of 1966.
 This was followed by a Fulbright Fellowship in Electronic Music in 1967–68, which was completed in Stockholm, Sweden.
-He then became a visiting lecturer at the University of California, Santa Barbara in 1968.
+He then became a visiting lecturer at the University of California, Santa Barbara from 1968 to 1970.
 In 1970 he focused more on composing and performing.
 At this time he also formed a music ensemble, the California Time Machine, which toured North America and Europe.

 In 1972, Lentz was the first American to win the Gaudeamus International Composers Award.
-Since then, he has won a number of other awards and grants.
-Lentz then formed and led another music ensemble, the San Andreas Fault, which made several tours of the North America and Europe performing Missa Umbrarum (Mass of Shadows) (1973) amongst other works, and released several recordings in Europe.
+Later, he won a number of other awards and grants.
+Lentz then formed and led another music ensemble, the San Andreas Fault, which made several tours of North America and Europe performing Missa Umbrarum (Mass of Shadows) (1973) amongst other works, and released several recordings in Europe.
 Returning to California, Lentz formed the Daniel Lentz Group in Los Angeles.
 This ensemble has toured much of the world and has released a number of recordings.
 His 1987 album The Crack in the Bell was the first contemporary classical release from Angel/EMI Records.

-As an artist Lentz creates acrylic sculptures notably his Illuminated Manuscript series., which are 3 dimensional realisations (i.e. the score) of a recorded musical work by Lentz that accompanies each.
+As an artist Lentz created acrylic sculptures notably his Illuminated Manuscript series., which are three-dimensional realisations (i.e. the score) of a recorded musical work by Lentz that accompanies each.

+According to family lore, Lentz was of partial Seneca heritage through one of his great-grandmothers.
+His O-ke-wah (North American Eclipse), a composition for 12 voices, drum, bone rasps, and bells whose first version was written in 1974, is based on a traditional Seneca ritual dance for the dead.

-Lentz has a daughter from his first marriage and now lives in Southern California.
+Lentz had a daughter from his first marriage and lived in Southern California.
+He died on July 25, 2025, at the age of 83.